WHEN TO GO

 GET AROUNDTransfer services are available (speak to your accommodation provider).
 If you hire a car it will have to be for the whole period of your trip as there are no rental companies close by where you can return your car, however you can get everywhere in Barra Grande on foot or donkey (as there are no buggies on the beach here - keeping it peaceful).
 Although Barra Grande is a small traditional fishing village, it’s got all the basics covered with mini markets, convenience stores, a pharmacy, medic, bakery and if you need more, Parnaiba is 40 miles away.

-Barra Grande really is extremely safe, like some sort of tranquil refuge, you can sleep with your windows open and leave your belongings on the beach while you kite, however, like anywhere in the world exercise common sense, don't show off... but most of all, watch out for the animals on the road if you're driving out of the village, especially at night!
+Barra Grande really is extremely safe and tranquil, you can sleep with your windows open and leave your belongings on the beach while you kite, however, like anywhere in the world exercise common sense, don’t show off... but most of all, watch out for the animals on the road if you’re driving out of the village, especially at night!

 Some hotels and restaurants accept US$ or Euros, but for the best exchange rates use your own Reais.
 You can use your card in most restaurants, but some accept cash only.
 The closest ATM is currently six kilometres away, but two are being built in the main square.
 Be aware though that many ATMs in Brazil don’t accept all international cards.
 So withdraw at the airport (or when you get an opportunity) as you’re best to get cash out when you can.